BiAPoL/blog/johannes_mueller/entry_user_interf2/Readme.md

 app.exec_()
 ```

-### Add a matplotlib widget to a GUI with Qt Designer
+## Adding a matplotlib widget to a GUI with Qt Designer
 Often, we want GUIs not only to show us buttons or sliders, but also results, which, often enough are displayed on figures.
 To do this, you need to define your own custom matplotlib widget to use the functionalities of both PyQt and matplotlib.
 First, we need to define our own, custom matplotlib widget.
 To do this, generate a new python script ```matplotlibwidgetFile.py``` in your project directory with the following content:

 ```python